nanjamu/DeepLearningFinalProject/index.md

 ## Evaluation

 We evaluated our results based on the accuracy of the top 1, top 5, and top 10 premise rankings.
+Top 1 rankings were based on if the top ranked premise for a hypothesis was in fact the associated premise for that hypothesis.
+Top 5 and 10 rankings were similar, but had more leeway in that accuracy was determined based on if the correct premise for a hypothesis was in the top 5 or top 10 premises selected for that hypothesis, respectively.
 Ultimately, our determination of success was based on the comparison of those rankings to the baseline accuracy of the XLMR model.

 ## Results